Pale-Sphere/EENG-4250_Labs/Lab5/DatapathBlocks/README.md

 - reg.mag: A basic 1 bit register.
 Uses inv.mag, trans.mag, stat.mag.
 - reg1.mag: A 1-bit register that is pitch matched to the add sub unit.

+### 12/8 Update:
+- datapath.mag: The full datapath with all connections.
+Contains inputs in0...in15, set_in, set_0, store_out, read_out w_x0, r_x0.
+The datapath uses m3 as connections between blocks, m4 as GND and m5 as Vdd.
+- datapath.irsim: The test script for the datapath, contains the DWT algorithm as encoded by the state machine
+- NOR2: A added gate used in the datapath design
+- OR2: A gate used in datapath made from NOR2 and inv.
+It is primarily used in the control signal for latch staticizers